-All MSA-4 schools prepare 21st century scholars to adapt to new platforms and technology through personalized learning and exposure to real world task and interactions such as: national academic and STEAM competitions, internships, mentoring, STEAM clubs, college and career instructional field trips.
+All MSA-6 schools prepare 21st century scholars to adapt to new platforms and technology through personalized learning and exposure to real world task and interactions such as: national academic and STEAM competitions, mentoring, STEAM clubs, college and career instructional field trips.
 Building upon students' knowledge in math, science, history and literature through real world applications and experiences fosters a love of learning.
 Supporting life-long learning through collaboration, digital literacy, academic discourse, argumentative writing and individualized scheduling models prepares students for 21st century demands.

-MSA-4 graduates also develop the social and emotional skills needed to compete in a global society.
-MSA-4 graduates have a growth mind-set, are resilient, reflective, and demonstrate grit, self-respect and good character.
-These skills are crucial to not only attending and completing college but also for graduates being able to develop and contribute their original ideas in a work place environment.
+MSA-6 graduates also develop the social and emotional skills needed to succeed in rigorous high schools and ultimately compete in a global society.
+MSA-6 graduates have a growth mind-set, are resilient, reflective, and demonstrate grit, self-respect and good character.
+These skills are crucial to not only attending and completing high school and college but also for graduates being able to develop and contribute their original ideas in a work place environment.